antor44/livestream_video/README.md

 Step: Size of the parts into which videos are divided for inference, size in seconds.

-Whisper models: tiny.en, tiny, base.en, base, small.en, small, medium.en, medium, large-v1, large
+Whisper models: tiny.en, tiny, base.en, base, small.en, small, medium.en, medium, large-v1, large-v2, large-v3

 ... with suffixes each too: -q4_0, -q4_1, -q4_2, -q5_0, -q5_1, -q8_0